 We will use the StandardScaler method for normalization.

-Self-study: Explore other normalization techniques in scikit-learn using the link above.
+Self-study: Explore other normalization techniques in scikit-learn

-StandardScaler is a function from sklearn.preprocessing. sklearn functions tend to have the following generate usage:
+functions tend to have the following generate usage:

-• Step 1: sklearn_function.fit(some_data), which returns as fitted model
+, which returns as fitted modelsklearn_function.transform(some_data)

-# The following procedure normalizes the response within voxels over time
+, which returns the transformed data # The following procedure normalizes the response within voxels over time

 scaler = preprocessing.StandardScaler().fit(maskedData)